Other Important Pages:

 interested in submitting a run to SDA, you should however be prepared to set up

-a way to locally record your runs.
-This is something that is anyways highly
+local recording.
+This is something that is highly

-recommended as the commercial platforms can change policies on a whim to cater
+recommended anyways as the commercial platforms can change policies on a whim to cater

 to their financial interests (or just randomly delete videos for other reasons),